What are Whiskey Stones? We’ve Got the Lowdown.

 What are Whiskey Stones?

-Whiskey stones are small cubes of clean, cut natural stone (typically soapstone) used to chill whiskey and other spirits.
+Whiskey stones, or whiskey rocks, are small cubes of clean, cut natural stone (typically soapstone) used to chill whiskey and other spirits.
 These stones, available in a variety of sizes, are designed to be stored in the freezer, and added to straight shots of whiskey, bourbon, or scotch, in order to chill them without the risk of diluting the drink.
 The best whiskey stones for keeping drinks ice cold however, are the ones that are made of stainless steel.
 These chilling stones of steel have gel inside them that freezes allowing them to stay colder longer than traditional stones.
 However many purists would swear regular soapstone whiskey stones are the best.
 To that we say, to each their own.

 While it’s true that different drinkers have varying preferences, including some who prefer to have a little water added to their drink, whiskey stones such as these create the possibility to quickly lower the temperature, while preserving unadulterated straight-from-the-bottle taste.
 Since good whiskey is aged over many years, a nice bottle isn’t always cheap.
 Maintaining the distilleries desired balance for flavors is important, and too much water can lead to a watered down taste.
 Whiskey stones eliminate any and all danger of too much moisture, and still give you a tasty, chilled beverage.